 The school consists of two buildings.
-The head teacher's office, a depute head teacher's office, the school office, the Nursery, gym hall/dining area, the pupil support room, the library, one large general purpose room (audiovisual room) and eight classrooms are located in the main building (the new school building).
-Five classrooms, a depute head teacher's office, a computer suite and a general purpose space - the 'Big Space' are located in the Annexe building (the original Grammar School building).
+The school reception and office, the head teacher's office, the indoor Early Learning and Childcare (ELC), eight teaching bays/areas, the gym hall/assembly hall/dining area, the library, a children's kitchen are located in the main building (the new school building).
+Five classrooms, the depute head teacher's office, the STEM room and a general purpose space - the 'Big Space' are located in the Annexe building (the original Grammar School building).